 Students must report significant changes in their training status to the Clinical Training Office.
 If the primary supervisor changes during a student's practicum or internship, students are required to submit the Notification to Change Supervisor form.
-For students completing internship placements in California please refer to the California Board of Psychology Laws and Regulations, which requires specific documentation for changes to the original Supervisor Agreement Plan.
-When changing Primary Supervisors, all students on internship in California are required to complete and submit a new Supervisor Agreement form (BoP form).
-In addition to this, Psychological Assistants are required to submit the Notification To Add Or Change Supervisor Or Service Location For A Psychological Assistant form (BoP form).
-When a practicum or internship placement has ended, students are required to submit the Clinical Placement Completion Packet.
+For students completing internship placements in California please refer to the California Board of Psychology (BoP) Laws and Regulations, which requires specific documentation for changes to the original Supervisor Agreement Plan.
+When changing Primary Supervisors, all students in internship in California are required to complete and submit a new Supervisor Agreement form (BoP form).
+In addition to this, Psychological Associates are required to submit the Notification To Add Or Change Supervisor Or Service Location For A Psychological Associate form (BoP form).
+When a practicum or internship placement has ended, students are required to submit the Clinical Site Completion Packet.
 The purpose of this packet is to report the student's separation from the site and total hours completed.
-This form also includes a Site Evaluation form, providing students the opportunity to rate the experiences of the placement they participated in.
+At end of internship, Verification of Experience form (VoE) is filed with the BoP (BoP form).